-From tree to basket: come to the woods for a day and learn how to make a long-lasting stitched bark container from sweet chestnut, to take home with you.
-Designed to hang on the wall, and perfect for storing your spoon collection, paint brushes etc.
+From tree to basket: come to the woods for a day and learn how to make a long-lasting stitched willow bark container.
+Designed to hang on the wall, perfect for storing your spoon collection, paint brushes etc.

 Suitable for beginners as well as those with some experience.
-Groups are kept small to allow for individual attention and a satisfying learning experience.
+Groups are kept small to allow for individual attention and the currently required physical distancing.